VMware

 Wrapping Up

-Understanding the transition from vSphere Update Manager (VUM) to vSphere Lifecycle Manager (vLCM) is critical for any VMware vSphere administrator looking to simplify, streamline, and enhance their ESXi lifecycle management strategy, while staying in a supported state.
+Understanding the transition from vSphere Update Manager (VUM) to vSphere Lifecycle Manager (vLCM) is an important step for any VMware vSphere administrator looking to move forward with their ESXi lifecycle management and using tools that are supported.

 Enter your email address to subscribe to this blog and receive notifications of new posts by email.